 there are many copycat website listing U-pick farms now.
 The worst is the one that stole our name but ends with .farm.
 (Yes, I've got lawyers on

 copied their information from here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Tucson and Surrounding Counties in Arizona U-Pick Farms and Orchards, by county
+Tucson and Surrounding Counties in Arizona U-Pick Farms and Orchards in 2023, by county